 - Decrease in school performance

 These warning signs can appear quickly.
-If any of these signs or symptoms develop, call your doctor or nurse practitioner immediately.
+If you have any of these signs or symptoms, call your doctor or NP right away.

-If you cannot wake your child, call 911, or go to the nearest emergency room immediately.
+If you can’t wake your child, call 911, or go to the nearest emergency room right away.Back to top